OneKey-Network/addressability-framework/Integration-guides/DSP-Integration-Summary.md

 * DSPs should not associate the id with offline PII, except if they directly collected it on their websites.

 ## Integration
+First, a diagram of an example full workflow is available here: https://github.com/prebid/addressability-framework/blob/main/mvp-spec/ad-auction.md#ad-auction-with-the-prebid-addressability-framework.

-Adapt your DSP server to:
+To participate, you need to adapt your DSP server to:

   1. Use the id and preferences for personalization.